Change search

 Abstract [en]

-The use of an adequate approach to assess and design large-scale structures, such as bridges, may prevent early structure failures and provide economical solutions throughout the service life.
 A bridge failure can result in significant social, economic, and environmental problems; therefore, its reliability and risk management are essential.
-Bridges system reliability and risks are governed mainly by their redundancy and robustness, which currently are not properly included in most design code specifications.
+Bridges’ system reliability and risks are governed mainly by their redundancy and robustness, which currently are not adequately included in most design code specifications.
 Thus, in this study, a comprehensive comparison between relevant importance, redundancy, and robustness indicators found in the literature with different levels of complexity is carried out.
-The indicators under analysis have been used separately in different studies; however, they have never been addressed together.
+The indicators under analysis have been used separately in different studies but have never been addressed together.
 Therefore, this study presents a joint evaluation of deterministic, reliability- and risk-based indicators to evaluate the differences in interpretation and information provided by the indicators.
 The approach is exemplified by analyzing a prestressed concrete bridge subjected to continuous degradation due to chloride ingress.
-A procedure is implemented to couple a metamodel-based reliability approach with a nonlinear finite element analysis (NLFEA).
+A procedure is implemented to couple a metamodel-based reliability approach with a Nonlinear Finite Element Analysis (NLFEA).
 Based on the analysis performed, the comparison between indicators showed how different interpretations can be obtained depending on the implemented approach.
-This points out the necessity to create more uniform formulations and to agree on target values that can help with the redundancy and robustness interpretation.
+Thus, creating more uniform formulations and agreeing on target values is necessary to help with redundancy and robustness interpretation.

 Place, publisher, year, edition, pages